How does Google Use Taxonomic Classifications?

 Labeling Taxonomies in an Automated Manner

-While some of this labeling might be done through the crawling of pages, some may also be done with the use of human readers who may also apply labels to pages.
-The use of human classifiers in a manner like this is a bottleneck that could significantly slow down or delay the process, so the aim of this patent is to automate this process as much as possible.
+While some of this labeling might be done through the crawling of pages, some may also be done using human readers who may also apply labels to pages.
+The use of human classifiers in a manner like this is a bottleneck that could significantly slow down or delay the process, so this patent aims to automate this taxonomic classification process as much as possible.

 Once a large enough set of documents have been appropriately labeled, the resulting set might be referred to as a “golden set,” or a “training set.”
 This type of training site enables Google to create a classifier model, representing rules or criteria that can be used to label other words, including looking at the proximity of a labeled word to other words within a document to assign a probability that the word within a specific context might have a probability of having a certain meaning in that context.

-So the focus of this patent is a way for a search engine to automate this process, so that it doesn’t have to rely upon human readers and classifiers.
+So the focus of this Taxonomic Classifications patent is a way for a search engine to automate this process so that it doesn’t have to rely upon human readers and classifiers.
 The patent is:

 Updating taxonomy based on webpage